 A joint Planning Commission/City Council workshop and public hearing was held on December 8, 2020 where the draft 2021-2029 Housing Element was presented prior to submitting to HCD for the 60-day review period.
 A combined Notice of Document Availability and hearing notice for the December 8, 2020 public meeting was published in the Placer Herald Newspaper and on the City's Website on November 20, 2020.
+This meeting is pending.

-Direct Notification was also sent to the following agencies on November 20, 2020:
+Direct Notification was also sent to the following agencies:

-- Rocklin City Council

-- Rocklin Planning commission

 - City of Roseville Housing Authority

 - Mercy Housing

 - Placer Independent Resources Services

 - Habitat for Humanity

 - Volunteers of America

 - Legal Services of Northern California

 - Saint Anton

 - Rocklin Unified School District

-- Placer Consortium on Homelessness (PCOH) members via a listserv
+- Placer Consortium on Homelessness (PCOH) members

-- Placer Collaborative Network (PCN) members via a listserv
+- Placer Collaborative Network (PCN) members

 - House Sacramento

-- Placer People of Faith Together
+- Placer People of Faith

-- Placer County Water Agency

-- South Placer Municipal Utility District

-- Building Industry Association (BIA)

-- Local residents who requested notice